ionic-team/stencil-site/versioned_docs/version-v3.0/framework-integration/angular.md

 **Available Since: `@stencil/angular-output-target@v0.6.0`**

+**Experimental:** This flag and its behaviors are subject to change at any time.

 If `true`, an Angular module will be generated for each component.
 This option requires that `includeImportCustomElements` is set to `true`.

 ### valueAccessorConfigs